lbryio/lbry.com/content/faq/how-to-backup-wallet.md

 category: wallet
 ---

 The LBRY application relies on blockchain technology and the LBRY Credits (LBC) cryptocurrency in order to participate in the network.
-These LBC are stored in a wallet (data file on your PC/device) which is generated with each LBRY installation...think of your credits as digital cash on your PC.
-A wallet contains your funds, channel data, and claims (any uploads).
-An Account Sync service is provided by LBRY where an encrypted copy of your wallet is stored securely by us.
-Strong wallet passwords are highly recommended if this service is used.
+These LBC are stored in a wallet (data file on your PC/device if using Desktop/Mobile) which is generated with each LBRY installation...think of your credits as digital cash on your PC.
+A wallet contains your funds, channel data, claims (any uploads), and preferences (subscriptions/tags/etc).

+An Account Sync service is provided automatically on lbry.tv and can be enabled on Desktop/Mobile which allows LBRY to store a backup of the wallet for you.
 [Learn more](/faq/account-sync).

-Otherwise, it is important to understand that the wallet is not stored on any LBRY servers (except when [sync](#sync) is enabled) and as such, users are responsible for its safeguarding and making sure a backup (copy of the wallet file) is available in the event that it is lost.
+Otherwise, it is important to understand that the wallet is not stored on any LBRY servers (except when [sync](#sync) is enabled) and as such, users are responsible for its safeguarding and making sure [a backup](/faq/how-to-backup-wallet) (copy of the wallet file) is available in the event that it is lost.
 If a wallet is lost or needs to be transferred, follow the [restore procedures below](#restore).

 *Note: If you are not using the sync service, wallets should be re-backed up after creating new Channels/Identities (this is stored directly in the wallet file, and not part of the seed/restore process at the moment).*